Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 ## Overview

-Nodef is a powerful node-based image filter compositor with over 150+ filters and effects.
+Nodef is a powerful node-based image filter compositor with 150+ filters and effects.
 It uses an innovative Node Pipeline editor to enable a productive, flexible, and complete node graph compositing experience on a mobile device.

 ### Presets

- The Presets screen contains many samples which we can test out to understand more about filter compositing.
+ The Presets screen contains many samples which you can try on to understand more about filter compositing.
 To bring up this screen, simply tap on the filters (3 circles) icon on the bottom toolbar.

 <img src="https://user-images.githubusercontent.com/47021297/186766901-1d6cde91-b99f-4cd3-a63a-78fcad90f777.jpeg" width="30%" height="30%">